The Mount Vernon Memorial Park Liberty Bell

-The federal prosecutor sets the stage as a battle of personal integrity between Baron, a thoroughly corrupt man, and me, a desperate man, That’s not exactly what I’d want on my tombstone, but I suppose I have to trust the process.
+The federal prosecutor sets the stage as a battle of personal integrity between Baron, a thoroughly corrupt man, and me, a desperate man.
+That’s not exactly what I’d want on my tombstone, but I suppose I have to trust the process.
 As evidence, the prosecution offers my detailed financial ledgers showing the dates and amounts of the three cash payments to Baron, along with my sworn testimony and that of my wife, who witnessed the third transaction.
-Other potential witnesses invoke their rights under the Fifth Amendment.
+Other potential witnesses invoke their rights under the Fifth Amendment not to incriminate themselves.

 Juris Prudence and Mister Smith goes to Washington aside — after all is said and done, it comes down to 12 of your peers deciding who seems more trustworthy.
 Like the other guy from Mount Vernon, I cannot tell a lie — and the jury knows.